lynxthecat/cake-autorate/README.md

 The script is typically configured to run once per second and make the following adjustments:

-- When traffic is low, allow the bandwidth setting to decay toward minimum configured value
+- When traffic is low, the bandwidth setting decays toward a minimum configured value
-- When traffic is high, incrementally increase the bandwidth setting until a RTT spike is detected or until the setting reaches the maximum configured value
+- When traffic is high, the bandwidth setting is incrementally increased until an RTT spike is detected or until the setting reaches the maximum configured value
-- Upon detecting a RTT spike, decrease the bandwidth setting
+- Upon detecting an RTT spike, the bandwidth setting is decreased

 The minimum bandwidth for the CAKE algorithm should be set to at, or below, the slowest